photo of Steve Lantz

 In my role as technical consultant, I attempt to use my experiences on TACC's Frontera and Stampede2 systems, Intel-based servers like the Hermes server at LPS, and CAC's HPC clusters (including the former CATS cluster) to help others to port, run, and optimize their own applications on high-performance parallel computers.
 I also contribute to training materials for offered through the Cornell Virtual Workshop for Frontera, Stampede2, and other NSF-supported resources.
 I provide specialized HPC consulting support for CAC's Red Cloud resources, especially MATLAB Parallel Server in Red Cloud.

+For Fall 2024, I was appointed as a Visiting Lecturer in Astronomy in order to co-teach Astrophysical Fluid Dynamics with Prof. Dong Lai.
 Back in Spring 2010 I lectured on solar physics for ECE 5860, Upper Atmospheric and Ionospheric Physics II, a course that I have taught previously for the School of Electrical and Computer Engineering (most recently in 2007 - flyer).
 In Spring 2009, I served as the instructor for CIS 4205, Effective Use of High Performance Computing, in the Faculty of Computing and Information Science (flyer).

 In 2017, I was elected to membership on the Graduate Faculty of Cornell University, in the Graduate Minor Field of Computational Science and Engineering.